sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa2.md

   noindex: false # false (default) or true
 ---

 ### Process Synchronization

 Process synchronization refers to the coordination of the execution of processes that share resources, in order to maintain consistency and avoid conflicts.

-When multiple processes access shared data or resources concurrently, there is a risk that the data may become inconsistent or corrupted.
+A common issue that arises is **race condition**, which occurs when multiple processes concurrently access and modify shared data, leading to inconsistent, data corruption or incorrect results, depending on the timing of the operations.

 Therefore, synchronization mechanisms are required to ensure correct process behavior and data integrity.

-A common issue that arises is known as a **race condition**, which occurs when multiple processes concurrently access and modify shared data, leading to inconsistent or incorrect results, depending on the timing of the operations.

 ---